 Dahab Travel Guide

 With an enduring Bohemian quality, golden beaches and a laid-back atmosphere, Dahab is an excellent holiday destination, particularly for backpackers and scuba divers.
-Dahab has both budget accommodation and fine hotels catering for the more luxury-seeking guest.
-It has a fiercely competitive array of seafront restaurants for open-air dining alongside the lapping waves.
+The destination has both budget accommodation and fine hotels catering for the more luxury-seeking guest, and its array of seafront restaurants offer open-air dining alongside the lapping waves.

-Bargain hard to get classic Egyptian souvenirs like hookahs, carpets, lamps, cotton shirts, and silver jewellery.
-Watch out for papyrus paintings made from banana leaves.
-In general aim to settle on 50 percent of the opening price and if in doubt stroll to the next stall where they will sell the same merchandise.
-A good buy is Bedouin handicrafts, like embroidered fabrics.
+Travellers should bargain hard to get classic Egyptian souvenirs such as hookahs, carpets, lamps, cotton shirts and silver jewellery.
+They should also watch out for papyrus paintings made from banana leaves.
+In general it's best to settle on 50 percent of the opening price and, if in doubt, stroll to the next stall where they will most likely sell the same merchandise.
+Bedouin handicrafts such as embroidered fabrics are good buys in Dahab.
 A good place to pick up general supplies is Ghazala Supermarket at the southern end of Masbat.

 Dahab has a wide range of good quality yet inexpensive restaurants.
 Seafood is the key ingredient, freshly caught and served simply.
-The Bedouin-style restaurants on the beach are very popular as you sit at a low table with cushions close to the sand.
-The most enduring and popular Dahab restaurants are Jay's, with an ever-changing menu; Carm Inn, where all the local dive instructors hang out; and Gado for its excellent Egyptian cuisine.
+The Bedouin-style restaurants on the beach are very popular as guests sit at low tables with cushions close to the sand.

 The Blue Hole is considered one of the most dangerous dives in the world and unless the diver has completed technical dive training it should not be attempted.
-Watch out for scams relating to accommodation and transport.
-Taxi drivers routinely overcharge so always agree on a price before departure.
-Although Dahab is safe the Sinai region, outside of the major resorts, can be dangerous.
+Travellers should watch out for scams relating to accommodation and transport.
+Taxi drivers routinely overcharge so it's always best to agree on a price before departure.
+Although Dahab is considered safe, the Sinai region outside of the major resorts can be dangerous.